The

 To

-familiarise yourself with Air Power Australia, its purpose,
+Air Power Australia, its purpose,

 and this Website, we suggest the following for first time

-visitors as a means of introduction, orientation and
+visitors, as a means of introduction, orientation and

 gaining the understanding for easy navigation through the vast